-Presentation Goal 1 tation Very few grammatical errors or misspellings, if any.
-Sentence structure is appropriately complex.
+- · · · Presentation Very few grammatical errors or misspellings, if any.
+Goal 1 Sentence structure is appropriately complex.
 Vocabulary is used correctly.
-Work reflects a college level use of words and understanding of their meanings.
-Clarity Goal 1 Each sentence clearly expresses an idea.
-Each paragraph forms a coherent whole.
+Work reflects a college level use , , of words and understanding of their meanings.
+Clarity Each sentence clearly expresses an idea.
+Goal 1 , , Each paragraph forms a coherent whole.
 Paragraphs do not include several unrelated sentences without any overarching structure.
 The logic used in the analysis is explicitly stated or clearly implied.
 The overall structure and organization of the introduction and the analysis is appropriate, logical and coherent.
 The organization adds to the strength of the arguments being presented.
-Quality Goals 1, 2, 3 Analysis reflects a high level of integration of information from multiple questions and multiple sources.
+Quality Analysis reflects a high level of integration of information from Goals 1, 2, multiple guestions and multiple sources.
+3 J

 Analysis reflects consideration of multiple causes and alternative explanations, while maintaining a clear focus on the explanations utilized.
 In addition to there being no flaws in the reasoning presented, it is also clear that the most effective arguments are being made.
 The arguments being presented are compelling.
 The analysis elicits substantive questions regarding your interpretation.